jonhadfield/sts/README.rst

 - STS currently assumes you are using an MFA device, so always requests a token code.
 If MFA isn't activated, then hit <enter> to bypass 'Enter token value:' prompt.
 - assume-role-with-saml not yet implemented
 - assume-role-with-web-identity not yet implement
-- minimal testing on Windows
+- minimal testing on Windows (support for auto-setting environment variables in Windows 10 introduced in 1.1.2)

 Roadmap
 -------